-The Gibraltar Spanish Tax treaty aims to eliminate uncertainty around the tax position of people who are treated as tax resident in both countries.
+The Gibraltar Spanish Tax treaty was brought in to attempt to eliminate uncertainty around the tax position of people who are treated as tax resident in both countries.
 It will impact anybody who has connections to Spain and the implications should be carefully considered.
 Below Grahame Jackson considers the impact on individuals.

 When does this apply from?

 The residency rules contained in the Treaty for all except Spanish nationals will come into effect for the taxable periods beginning after the ratification of the Treaty by the two parties.
 The earliest Spanish tax period this can apply to begins on 1st January 2020.

 The rules for Spanish nationals will have changed as below with effect from March 4th 2019 if the Treaty is formally ratified and the first exchange of information will occur within four months of the formal ratification of the agreement.

 Those affected should use this window to consider their position.

 For non-Spanish individuals the treaty does not override the rules about tax residence (apart from in the case of the Special Rules explained below).
 If you are tax resident in Gibraltar today you will be tax resident tomorrow.
 However, it needs to be understood that a person can be tax resident in more than one place, tax residence in Gibraltar is not a shield from tax residence in Spain if you meet their criteria.